-Fortunately, we have a great tool in the form of anydice.com, a probability calculator created by Jasper Flick.
-Jasper has already written an article comparing 4d6 drop lowest with the default array and the older method of rolling 3d6 six times.
+Fortunately, we have a great tool in the form of Jasper Flick’s anydice.com, a probability calculator.
+Flick has already written an article comparing 4d6 drop lowest with the default array and the older method of rolling 3d6 six times.
 On average, 4d6 drop lowest gives you better ability scores than the standard array.
 I’m fine with this: if the default array were better than rolling, there would be little incentive to determine your ability scores randomly.

 However: 4d6 drop lowest can give you some weird or even unplayable stats.

 Let’s consider for a moment what a low roll means in the world of D&D. 19.73 percent of players will roll a 6 or lower on at least one of their stats.
 (Granted, your chance of getting a 6 or lower on two or more stats is pretty low – one in a hundred, roughly – but hey, it’s possible.)
 In 5e D&D, the most popular dump stat is probably Intelligence.
 A character with an Intelligence of 6 is no more intelligent than an ape or a dolphin, and a character with an Intelligence of 3 or 4 is about as intelligent as an elephant or an octopus.

 Here’s what low stats are equivalent to for the other five ability scores:

 - A low Strength is comparable to the strength of a bird of prey: a medium-sized vulture (Strength 7), a small eagle (Strength 6), or a tiny hawk (Strength 5).
 A character of Strength 4 has the physical power of a badger or an octopus: a character of Strength 3 is as weak as a house cat.